 10) Kiss someone under the mistletoe.

 As it turns out, kissing may be just the ticket to easing your stress this December!
 Doing so releases oxytocin—or the “love hormone”—which, in turn, has proven to reduce stress levels.
 So, don’t hesitate to stand under that mistletoe!
-It just might result in a peck and, in turn, lesser levels of stress.
+It just might result in a peck and, in turn, lower levels of stress.